anonymous-u1/UKB-KG/README.md

 ### Baseline Extraction
 - Select tables containing study cohort demographics: `extract_from_table/02_select_tables.sh` (Skip if already executed during triple extraction.)
 - Extract baseline information: `extract_from_table/03_extract_from_tables.sh` with `MODE='baseline'`.

+Note that some minor manual processing may be required during the workflow if needed (e.g., merging triples extracted from text and tables).